Chapter 1: Getting Started

 1. What Is tina4-js

-tina4-js is a reactive JavaScript framework under 3KB core gzipped.
-Seven modules, each solving one problem:
+tina4-js is a reactive JavaScript framework with a 1.5KB gzipped core.
+The full framework ships under 6KB gzipped.
+Eight modules, each solving one problem:

 - Signals for reactive state -- no stores, no reducers, no actions